If you’ve done any research into marketing for your STEM business, you know the list of recommendations is really, really long.

 Website… social media… video… blogging… email marketing… webinars… SEO…

-While you’ll find a lot of great advice on what to include in your marketing mix, you may be left with a pretty daunting question: “Where do I start?”
+While you’ll find a lot of great advice on all these tactics, you may be left with a pretty daunting question: “Where do I start?”

 Find your starting point

 To make it easier to find your starting point, I’ve put together an infographic that outlines the process I use to help my clients develop their STEM marketing and communication plans.

 Instead of recommending a one-size-fits-all approach with a giant to-do list, this process is designed to help you figure out the minimum content you need to enable sales.
 From there, you can work your way backwards through the sales and marketing funnel, filling in the content gaps as you go.

 Over time, you will build a robust and reliable marketing machine.